-Someone who already owns a car doesn't need to worry, and may even save on insurance and gas.
-But instead of being an option, as it is in the big cities, owning a car becomes a requirement in the Midwest.
+Someone who already owns a car doesn't need to worry and may even save on insurance and gas.
+But instead of being an option, as it is in the big cities, owning a car has become a requirement in the Midwest.

 Liberals may loathe living among a predominantly conservative population.
 If you have conflicting views on religion, abortion, birth control, etc., you may not get along or relate well with Midwesterners.
 Stating a view contradictory to the predominant conservative values may leave you alienated.

 Someone from a big city may be college-educated and used to living around similarly educated, savvy citizens.
 In the Midwest, such a person may be a fish out of water, with the vast majority of Midwest citizens possessing no more than a high school education.
 Many get their news from the TV or newspaper, both of which report on the local level from a conservative slant and give most national stories no more than a brief soundbite or mainstream treatment.
 As a result, their views of the world are often basic and homogenized.